How Much Do Drum Lessons Cost?

 The Average Drum Lesson Cost:

-Drum lessons generally cost between $40-$80 per hour, but costs can vary widely depending on the teacher’s education and performing level, the location, lesson length and whether they are in-person or online.
+Drum lessons typically cost between $40 and $80 per hour, though prices can vary depending on the teacher’s background, location, lesson length, and whether lessons are online or in person.

 Try a Half Hour Drum Lesson Completely For Free!